 Last week Arkansas Attorney General Leslie Rutledge’s office rejected two different recreational marijuana proposals in just 24 hours of each other.

 The A.G. rejected both proposals — one for being vague and the other for failing to acknowledge that marijuana would still be illegal under federal law even if the amendment passed.

 The amendments would have let adults and companies grow, buy sell, and use marijuana for any reason.

-By our count, this is the ninth attempt to legalize recreational marijuana since May of this year.
+By our count, Attorney General Leslie Rutledge’s office has rejected seventeen recreational marijuana proposals since May of this year.

 To put it simply, marijuana’s proponents are not content with so-called “medical marijuana.”
 As we have said before: “Medical marijuana” is just a stepping stone.
 The endgame for marijuana’s supporters is — and always has been — full legalization.